 There is no typical Lupus patient.

 I have been living with this chronic autoimmune mixed connective tissue disease since 2009.
-That crazy week when I approached my GP (General Practitioner/ Doctor) complaining of pain and lethargy similar to my boyfriends.
+That crazy week when I approached my GP (General Practitioner/ Doctor) complaining of pain and lethargy similar to my [then] boyfriends.
 That cheeky fortunate fellow got off lightly with Glandular Fever and I went through a round of tests and specialists appointments to come out ten days later with a delayed diagnosis of Bell’s Palsy and Rheumatoid Arthritis.

 And to think I haven’t even got to my favourite part.
 The part where I take care of my mother.

 Patty, the Rheumatology specialist my GP, Evs, had sent me to had taken a lot of blood out of me.
 You may have noticed and felt rather unsatisfied at the oblique and vague way I had left my post on that second visit to the Rheumatologist (Patty).
 It was largely due to the below story intertwining in with it and me wanting to build suspense.
 (I wonder if it worked?)

 Like I mentioned above, everything was happening fast.
 My mother had worked in the past in a doctors surgery and it was an unspoken truth that if you have a tests that are rushed and you get priority placing to be slotted in to specialist physicians then the situation needs to be attended to as soon as possible.